Cirkit Designer Logo

 Common Applications and Use Cases

-• Electrical Junctions: To distribute power or signals to multiple devices.
+• Electrical Junctions: To organize and distribute power or signals across multiple circuits.

-• Prototyping and Testing: For temporary or semi-permanent connections in circuit designs.
+• Prototyping and Testing: To create temporary or semi-permanent connections in experimental setups.

 Technical Specifications

-Wire Size Compatibility 22 AWG to 12 AWG
+• Wire Gauge Compatibility: 22 AWG to 12 AWG (varies by model)

 Pin Configuration and Descriptions